Vytautas Landsbergis-Žemkalnis: Interwar Lithuania

 In April 1922, he left the army and took a technical job at the Ministry of Transport.
 One of his tasks was transporting Lithuanian gold reserves from Berlin.
 Together with poet Faustas Kirša and future Minister of Foreign Affairs Juozas Urbšys, Landsbergis transported the gold in ordinary luggage.
 He felt the need for further education and attempted to study in Kaunas, Prague, Berlin, until he enrolled into the Higher School of Architecture in Rome (Regia Scuola Superiore di Architettura, now a department of the Sapienza University) in January 1923.
 He received financial aid from the Žiburėlis Society.
 He completed his studies in December 1925 and received his diploma in July 1926.
 His diploma project was an eye clinic in the Alban Hills near Rome.
 The diploma was not recognized in Lithuania until 1932.

 Landsbergis returned to Lithuania in 1926.
 His first project was a water tower in Kaišiadorys.
 He discovered that the initial winning architect was also a member of the judge panel; it caused a controversy and Landsbergis' work was eventually selected as the winner.
 Landsbergis became one of the most popular and sought-after architects in Kaunas, the temporary capital of Lithuania.
 He worked as a junior engineer at the Ministry of Transport (1926–1927), junior assistant of Mykolas Songaila at the University of Lithuania (1927–1929), consultant at the Ministry of Agriculture (1929–1931), architect of the Lithuanian Red Cross Society (1933–1938) and of the Amerikos lietuvių akcinė bendrovė (Lithuanian American Joint Stock Company; 1938–1939).
 At the same time, he took on many private clients.
 It was a profitable profession enabling Landsbergis to drive in a Chrysler automobile and construct a two-floor personal residence which also housed his wife's medical practice.

 When Lithuania gained Vilnius as a result of the Soviet–Lithuanian Mutual Assistance Treaty in October 1939, Landsbergis became the chief engineer of Vilnius.
 He helped Balys Dvarionas organizing the Lithuanian National Symphony Orchestra in 1940 and prepared a project for a 1,200-seat opera and ballet theater (it was not constructed).
 After Lithuania was occupied by the Soviet Union in June 1940, Landsbergis became the chief architect of Vilnius.
-When Nazi Germany invaded the Soviet Union and Lithuanians started the anti-Soviet June Uprising, Landsbergis became the minister of infrastructure in the short-lived Provisional Government of Lithuania.
-He continued to work as chief of the city's construction board which prepared Vilnius' general plan in January 1944.
-During his tenure, the city began construction of a road to Kaunas as well as reconstruction of the Cathedral Square and the present-day Daukanto Square.
-These were not new initiatives, but a continuation of pre-war Polish projects.
-In 1942–1943, he also taught at Vilnius University.